mastercomfig/mastercomfig/docs/customization/modules.md

 ### General decals

-Controls bullet holes and overall decal support
+Controls bullet holes and overall decal support.

+Note that in the Very Low preset, decals are forced invisible.

+Default setting: based on which preset you are currently using.

 * **`decals=off`**: Disables decals
 * **`decals=low`**: 9 max decals that hide at a medium range that can't overlap very much